We use empirically validated counseling services to help individuals access their innate ability to heal and improve the

-I am formally and comprehensively trained in Dialectical Behavior Therapy (DBT), art therapy and facilitation, and am designated as a Certified Trauma Professional with intensive training in complex trauma/PTSD.
-I have also spent several years doing concentrated work with folks with dual diagnoses of intellectual and/or developmental disabilities and mental health disorders.
-Based on the treatment plan that we devise together, we will decide how to best support you toward your goals.
-I tend to use a lot of psycho-education and skill building in my work, as they are practical and empowering, and I employ postmodern and existential theories and methods that pull from biology, sociology, and psychology.
+I am formally and comprehensively trained in Dialectical Behavior Therapy (DBT), EMDR, and art therapy and facilitation, and am designated as a Certified Trauma Professional with intensive training in complex trauma/PTSD, and personality disorders.
+I have also spent several years doing concentrated work with folx with dual diagnoses of intellectual and/or developmental disabilities and mental health disorders.
+Based on the treatment plan that you and I devise together, we will decide how to best support you toward your goals.
+I use psycho-education and skill building in my work, as they are practical and empowering, and I tend towards postmodern and existential theories and methods that pull from biology, sociology, and psychology.
 This allows for a holistic approach that honors each of us as the complex and unique humans we are.
-Humor, authenticity, and sincerity are also indispensable in what I do.
+Humor, authenticity, and sincerity are indispensable in what I do.